 In this case, I had a few minutes to make the dough before I put the two-year-old down for his afternoon nap and leave to pick up birthday cookies for her class.
 I was in a rush.
 I didn’t have a microwave to soften the butter, or warm the milk so the yeast could bloom.
 I was too quick to pour the dry ingredients into the turning mixer so a cloud of flour puffed out much to the delight of my son who was playing with cracked egg shells next to me.

 Once the ingredients were all in, I watched closely for the promised ball of dough.
 My expectation is for a perfectly round, smooth orb.
 But, again, no such luck.
 Instead, I get a dough cylinder that tries to escape the mixing bowl.
-And then, the KitchenAid motor starts struggling to contain it and I start picturing that worm gear shredding.
+And then, the KitchenAid motor starts struggling to contain it and I start picturing the Mixer Worm Gear Replacement Part shredding.
 My kids, having seen this dough creature in each and every attempt, call this phenomenon “Wormy.”
 (Absolutely no relation to the worm gear, just a funny kid coincidence)

 Wormy still turns into to great cinnamon rolls or pizza dough, once he is shaped into his correct form and left to rise in a bowl.
 But, I finally figured out how to save my KitchenAid Stand Mixer from the brink of failure and avoid another appearance of Wormy.
 Sorry, kids.

 “Climbing the hook” is the technical term for Wormy growing out of the bowl.
 There are two things to know here that most recipes don’t mention.

 MIXER SPEED – When kneading dough on the dough hook, the mixer speed should be set to 2.
 Slower won’t get you the momentum you need to knead and faster will strain the motor.